1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsVariety Iowa Grant Program is sponsored by Variety – the Children's Charity.
-Provides funding to nonprofits delivering care, treatment, activities, and shelter to at-risk, underprivileged, critically ill, and special needs children.
+Provides funding for nonprofits delivering care, treatment, activities, and shelter to children who are at-risk, underprivileged, critically ill, or living with special needs.

 Get alerted about grants like this